belle2/externals/README.md

 basf2 externals
 ===============

-This repository contains the code to download and build the external software used by the [Belle II Analysis Software (basf2)](https://github.com/belle2/basf2).
+This repository contains the code to download and build the external software used by the [Belle II Analysis Software Framework (basf2)](https://github.com/belle2/basf2).